SamMed05/c-cpp-notes/docs/c/function-pointers.md

 The function pointer's parameter types and return type must match exactly with the function it points to.

-## Calling Functions through Pointers
+## Calling functions through pointers

 There are two equivalent ways to call a function through a function pointer: